Abduullahh/cyclistic-data-project/README.md

 It can help the stakeholders take a data driven decision based on the insights i'm coming up with.

 ### Key tasks
 1. Identify the business task
-- Answering the 3 following questions :-
-1. How do annual members and casual riders use Cyclistic bikes differently?
+- Understand how do annual members and casual riders use Cyclistic bikes differently?
-2. Why would casual riders buy Cyclistic annual memberships?
+- Identify why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?
+- Explain how can Cyclistic use digital media to influence casual riders to become members?

 2. Consider key stakeholders
 - Cyclistic